TempoQuestInc/AceCAST-Docs/source/Tools.rst

 ---------------

 * The AceCAST Advisor script provides various tools to assist AceCAST users with configuring and running their AceCAST simulations.
   The primary functionalities are selected with the --tool flag and are summarized below.
 This should be the primary tool for users to transition their namelists to take advantage of AceCAST.This is the primary tool for users to check and refine their namelist settings to ensure they are compatible with AceCAST.
-If your namelist settings are not supported by AceCAST, this tool will tell you which namelist setting(s) is/are not compatible, and will provide you with options that are supported by
+If your namelist settings are not supported by AceCAST, this tool will tell you which namelist setting(s) is/are not compatible, and will provide you with options that are supported by AceCAST.
-   AceCAST.
 Additionally, this tool also assists users with determining the minimum and maximum number of GPUs that should be used to run their simulation in an optimal amount of time.

 * To see more information about the AceCAST Advisor Script (acecast-advisor.sh), make sure you are in the ../AceCASTv1.2/run directory and enter the following in the command line and press enter::

-	$ ./acecast-advisor.sh –help
+	$ ./acecast-advisor.sh -help

 * Invoking this command will list all of the AceCAST Advisor Script options